This article may contain compensated links. Please read disclaimer for more info.

 In general, people seem to prefer French products to British products, from food to clothes.

-Fashion areas are more spread out in London, but the British capital has more choice, from experimental brands to vintage shops.
+Fashion areas are more spread out in London, but the British capital has more choices, from experimental brands to vintage shops.

 Paris seems to be the best place for luxury brands, and it also wins in terms of the proximity of its shops.
 Also, materials and components are better in Paris, so it is easy to craft your own luxury stuff when you can buy Hermès leathers or Dior fabrics, for example.